 - Deglaze the pan with the sherry.

-- Add the strained mushroom liquid along with the thyme and bring the mixture to a simmer for 15 minutes, or until the pan is nearly dry.
+- Add the strained mushroom liquid along with the thyme and bring the mixture to a simmer for 15 minutes, or until the pan is almost dry.

-- Season the puree with the salt, mix to combine, and cool to room temperature to avoid breaking the emulsion of the butter.
+- Season the puree with the salt, mix to combine, and cool to room temperature.

-- When the puree is cool, whisk it in a bowl with the room temperature butter or whip in a stand mixer with the whisk until light and fluffy.
+- When the puree is cool, mash it in a bowl with the room temperature butter or whip in a stand mixer with the whisk until light and fluffy.